pirate/wireguard-docs/README.md

 ### Bounce Server

 A publicly reachable peer/node that serves as a fallback to relay traffic for other VPN peers behind NATs.
+A bounce server is not a special type of server, it's a normal peer just like all the others, the only difference is that it has a public IP and has kernel-level IP forwarding turned on which allows it to bounce traffic back down the VPN to other clients.

 ### Subnet